How Big Cat Rescue Spends YOUR Money

 Deficits through 2002.
 If donations made by the Founder, her former husband and his estate, and related entities are deducted, the sanctuary operated at a deficit for all of the years through 2002.
 In addition to covering cash deficits, the Founders donated income producing real estate to the sanctuary to provide investment income and begin to accumulate assets that could support the sanctuary in future years.
 During those years of deficits, the primary source of revenue to cover the shortfalls was a family business.
 That business has declined significantly in recent years.
 Fortunately, educational tour revenue and donations have filled that void.

 Audited Financial Statements.
 In addition the IRS Form 990 that it has filed since 1995, the sanctuary has produced Audited Financial Statements since 2003.
-In 2004 the sanctuary had positive cash flow, and in 2005 we were able for the first time to generate enough revenue to set aside a reserve of about 3 months of expenses.
+In 2004 the sanctuary had positive cash flow, and by 2017 we are able to generate enough revenue to set aside a reserve of about 10 months of expenses.
 Accumulating reserves to weather downturns in the economy, and eventually building an endowment, will be critical to the long term survival of the sanctuary.

 Below is a summary of the audited statements.
 The links below the summary lead to pdf files of the complete Form 990 and Audited Statements.